Flex: a secured APY-earning account

 - They’re borderless, efficient, and flexible.
 Imagine the potential of programmable assets — they can go anywhere, near-instantly, and for free, and without any human interaction.
 The efficiency savings alone are huge (no branches, staff, or outdated tech to maintain).

 - They can be tied to real-world assets.
-Think USD-backed stablecoins like our very own Constant (CONST).
+Think USD.
 The world is tokenizing rapidly and you can now find everything from gold to fine art represented by tokens on the blockchain.

 - They can adapt to our global, interconnected, and rapidly-changing world.
 Many digital assets, including bitcoin and ethereum, aren’t classed as securities.
 This frees them from old-world rules that would’ve inhibited innovation, making them fit for the needs of today and tomorrow.

 Compound Finance is one of many projects taking advantage of these benefits to help you earn better returns.